ecs-org/ecs-docs/admin-manual/_sources/maintenance.txt

 After resolving the issue, remove this file using `rm /run/appliance_failed` before running the service again using `systemctl restart appliance`.

+### Desaster Recovery from backup

++ install a new unconfigured appliance as described in chapter install
++ copy old saved env.yml to new target machine at /app/env.yml
++ reboot new target machine, appliance will configure but stop because of empty database
++ ssh into new target machine, execute `recover-from-backup.sh --yes-i-am-sure`

+### Automatic Updates

+Updates are scheduled depending appliance:update:oncalendar once per day at 06:30 per default.

+Depending the types of updates available the update will take between 1 and 5 minutes in most cases, 5-10 minutes if the ecs container will be rebuild and up to 30 minutes if there are database migrations to be executed.

+The following items are updated:
++ appliance source will be updated and executed
++ system packages are updated, including a reboot if the update need a kernel reboot
++ lets encrypt certificates are updated
++ ecs source will be updated and executed
+    + the ecs-docs source will be updated
+    + the corresponding support container will be updated

+**Warning**: Automatic updates are intended to run with Metric and Alert support, so you will get alerts to react and can investigate using the Metric Server to find the rootcause. **If you do not make metric recording and alerting, we recommend updating only manual.** To do this, enter "False" under appliance:update:automatic in the file env.yml.
+For a manual update run call `systemctl start appliance-update`

+### Backup Configuration

++ Backup is done using duplicity, see [Duplicity Manual](http://duplicity.nongnu.org/duplicity.1.html)
++ Cycle: Backup is done once per day around 00:30
++ Contents: It consists of a fresh database dump and the contents of /data/ecs-storage-vault
++ Type, Rotation & Retention:
+    + Backup will start with a full backup and do incremental backups afterwards
+    + 2 Months after the first full backup a second full backup will be created
+    + Rotation: Every Backup (full or incremental) will be purged after 4 Months

+### Logging Configuration

+Container:
++ all container log to stdout and stderr
++ docker has the logs of every container available
+    + look at a log stream using eg. `docker logs ecs_ecs.web_1`
++ journald will get the container logs via the appliance.service which calls docker-compose
+    + this includes backend nginx, uwsgi, beat, worker, smtpd, redis, memcached, pdfas, mocca
+    + to follow use `journalctl -u appliance -f`

+Host:
++ all logging (except postgres) is going through journald
++ follow whole journal: `journalctl -f`
++ only follow service, eg. prepare-appliance: `journalctl -u prepare-appliance -f`
++ follow frontend nginx: `journalctl -u nginx -f`
++ search for salt-call output: `journalctl $(which salt-call)`

+### Metrics Collection

++ if APPLIANCE_METRIC_EXPORTER is set, metrics are exported from the subsystems
+    + export metrics of:
+        frontend nginx, redis, memcached, uwsgi, cadvisor,
+        process details(uwsgi, postgres, nginx, celery),
+        prometheus node(diskstats, entropy, filefd, filesystem, hwmon, loadavg, mdadm, meminfo, netdev, netstat, stat, textfile, time, uname, vmstat)
+    + additional service metrics from: appliance-backup, appliance-update
++ if APPLIANCE_METRIC_SERVER is set, these exported metrics are collected and stored by a prometheus server and alerts are issued using email to root using the prometheus alert server
+    + there are alerts for: NodeRebootsTooOften, NodeFilesystemFree, NodeMemoryUsageHigh, NodeLoadHigh
+        + for a detailed alert list look at the [alert.rules sourcefile](https://github.com/ecs-org/ecs-appliance/blob/master/salt/appliance/metric/alert.rules)
+    + the prometheus gui is at [http://172.17.0.1:9090](http://172.17.0.1:9090)
+    + the prometheus alert gui is at [http://172.17.0.1:9093](http://172.17.0.1:9093)
++ if APPLIANCE_METRIC_GUI is set, start a grafana server for displaying the collected metrics
+    + grafana is available at [http://localhost:3000](http://localhost:3000)
++ if APPLIANCE_METRIC_PGHERO is set, start a pghero instance for postgres inspection
+    + pghero is avaiable at [http://localhost:5081](http://localhost:5081)

+Use ssh port forwarding to access these ports, eg. for 172.17.0.1:9090 use `ssh root@hostname -L 9090:172.17.0.1:9090`

+### Alerting Setup

+if ECS_SETTINGS_SENTRY_DSN and APPLIANCE_SENTRY_DSN are defined,
+the appliance will report the following items to sentry:

++ python exceptions in web, worker, beat, smtpd
++ salt-call exceptions and state returns with error states
++ systemd service exceptions where appliance-failed or service-failed is triggered
++ shell calls to appliance.include: appliance_failed, appliance_exit, sentry_entry
++ internal mails to root, eg. prometheus alerts

 ### Howto (Admin Snippets)

 #### commands in a running ecs container